ugosan/ugosan.github.io/_posts/2018-06-01-Analyzing-Transactions-With-Elastic-Stack-Part-1.md

     State_Employee_Credit_Card_Transactions.csv
 ```

 We are going to use Logstash for ingesting the data.
-Let's download it and put it in the same folder. https://artifacts.elastic.co/downloads/logstash/logstash-6.2.4.tar.gz
+Let's download it and put it in this same folder. https://artifacts.elastic.co/downloads/logstash/logstash-6.2.4.tar.gz

 _Note: Logstash needs a Java runtime to be installed, OpenJDK is fine_

 ## Pipeline configuration (`pipeline.conf`)

+The Logstash [event processing pipeline](https://www.elastic.co/guide/en/logstash/current/pipeline.html) has three stages: inputs → filters → outputs.
+Inputs generate events, filters modify them, and outputs ship them elsewhere.
+Inputs and outputs support codecs that enable you to encode or decode the data as it enters or exits the pipeline without having to use a separate filter.

 ```
 input {}